Research & Meetings

 These changes can take place over decades but can also be very rapid, and updated information on their change status is therefore required on a regular basis.
 For countries reporting on the UN Sustainable Development Goals or participating in the REDD+ scheme, information about mangrove extents and changes over time is of critical importance.

 While cloud cover limits the use of optical satellite data in tropical and sub-tropical regions, Synthetic Aperture Radar sensors are particularly well suited for mangrove monitoring as SAR data can be acquired regardless of clouds, smoke and haze.
-L-band SAR is particularly suitable as it is sensitive to both vegetation structure and to detect changes in time-series of data.
-With JAXA’s JERS-1 SAR, ALOS PALSAR and ALOS-2 PALSAR-2 missions a consistent L-band SAR data record spanning over two decades is available and provides a unique opportunity to map the extents and changes of the global mangrove cover the past 20 years.
+L-band SAR is particularly suitable as it is sensitive to vegetation structure and therefore has the capacity to detect changes in time-series of data.
+With JAXA’s JERS-1 SAR, ALOS PALSAR and ALOS-2 PALSAR-2 missions a consistent L-band SAR data record spanning over three decades is available and provides a unique opportunity to map the extents and changes of the global mangrove cover since the mid 1990s.

 Kahan river delta, North Kalimantan, Indonesia. (a–Left) Multi- temporal SAR composite (1996 JERS-1 SAR and 2016 ALOS-2 PALSAR-2) (b–Right) Mangrove extent and changes, Red – mangroves lost 1996-2007, Orange – loss 2007-2016, Green – mangrove cover in 2016.